 Located on the outer edges of Volcan Toliman is a legendary Mayan hike.
 This area is famous for the story of the lost Mayan gold.
 It is said that this area was home to a portal to the underworld.
 I suggest taking a guide if you want to hike this as it is hard to find on your own.

-In this guided tour you will be shown an old alter and the residue of volcanic activity.
+In this guided tour you will be shown an old altar and the residue of volcanic activity.
 Lunch will be provided and you will have access to kayaks as well.
-This is one of the best hikes to learn some of the oldest history on Lake Atitlan.
+This is one of the best hikes to learn some of the oldest histories on Lake Atitlan.

 Santa Cruz La Laguna – San Marco La Laguna